MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 Firewall -> Select all -> Delete
 VPC networks -> default -> Delete VPC network

-Without VPC network you will not be able to create any VM instance, containers or App Engine apps.
+Without a VPC network, you will not be able to create any VM instance, containers, or App Engine apps.

 #### 3.11.3.
 Create auto-mode network